shpongledsummer/atmospheric-weather-card/README.md

 </details>

 <details>
-<summary><strong>Custom Cards</strong></summary>
+<summary><strong>Embedded Cards</strong></summary>

 You can embed other Home Assistant cards directly inside this card.
-This is useful for adding additional details like buttons, specific sensors, weather forecasts, graphs etc.
+This is useful for adding buttons, specific sensors, weather forecasts, graphs and more.

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |